 BRF Grant to Study Concussive Events Among Grade School Children

-BRF gives a $30,000 grant to fund research at the Institute for Sports Medicine at Ann & Robert H. Lurie Children’s Hospital of Chicago.
-The grant will fund research that aims to improve pediatricians’ ability to evaluate and manage sports-related concussive injuries among young children, and guide future research regarding the diagnosis, treatment and long term effects of these events.
+Brain Research Foundation (BRF) announced it will fund research that aims to improve pediatricians’ ability to evaluate and manage sports-related concussive injuries among young children, and guide future research regarding the diagnosis, treatment and long term effects of these events.

 Although clinical tools to measure concussive recovery are available, their efficacy is based on research with college and high school aged athletes.
 Post concussion cognitive tests have not been validated for use with grade school athletes.
 “Data is vitally needed to identify valid and reliable clinical tools pediatricians can use to measure concussive recovery in younger children,” states Terre Constantine, Ph.D., Executive Director of the Foundation.
 “In time, this funding will help advance clinical practices when pediatricians face these injuries among younger patients.
 Through our work as an advocate of education around the long term effects of traumatic brain injury (TBI) we have identified the gap in clinical tools for sports-related head injuries in grade school children.”